Nepiki/Guides/The-Legend-of-Zelda,-A-Link-to-the-Past-(SNES).md

 </details>

-There are a total of 9 Treasure Chests to be found in the Palace of Darkness.
+There are a total of 9 Treasure Chests to be found in the Swamp Palace.
 At least 1 bomb is required to get everything in this dungeon.

 1. **Key** - Mandatory.
 At the entrance, beat the three water skaters to make a chest appear.
 2. **Map** - Go downstairs after chest 1 and bomb the wall right next to you to reach the map.